minseok127/atomsnap/README.md

   ATOMMV_STATUS s;

   /*
-   * If the new version must be created exactly from the latest version
+   * If the new version must be created exactly from the latest version */ for (;;) {
-   * and be registered
-   */
-  for (;;) {
     latest_version = atommv_acquire(gate);